 This is a part of a series of posts on improving equity at your company.

 Imagine how she felt about the company after that.
-Almost every woman or person of color I’ve talked with has shared similar stories.
+Almost every person I’ve talked with from an underrepresented background I’ve talked with about pay has shared similar stories.

 Most companies have bands for salaries.
 This allows managers to have discretion on how much of a raise people get, or where in the band people sit.
 Pay equity is paying everyone at a certain level the same amount.

-Implementing is both challenging, and not that difficult.
 The easiest way to implement this is to set a midpoint of the previous bands, and make that the default salary for that band.
-Move everyone up to the midpoint if they are below the midpoint, if you can afford to.
+Move everyone up to the midpoint if they are below the midpoint (and you can afford it).
 All future promotions go up to the next midpoint level.